CluedIn-io/CluedIn.Documentation/docs/020-deployment/010-docker-compose.md

 1. Use `./cluedin.ps1 down` or trash/remove the `cluedin_default_server_1` container using Docker Desktop or `docker rm` command.

-1. Use `./cluedin.ps1 up` to setup the cluster again.
+1. Use `./cluedin.ps1 up` to set up the cluster again.

 NOTE: Remember to "Add CluedIn NuGet feed" after deleting the `packages` folder and re-add any components you require.